Focus and Scope

 Peer Review Process / Policy

-Jurnal Kesehatan Lingkungan Indonesia (JKLI, p-ISSN: 1412-4939, e-ISSN:2502-7085, http://ejournal.undip.ac.id/index.php/jkli) is a peer-reviewed journal published by Master Program of Environmental Health, Diponegoro University in cooperation with Indonesian Health Expert Association of Central Java Province.
+Jurnal Kesehatan Lingkungan Indonesia (JKLI, p-ISSN: 1412-4939, e-ISSN:2502-7085, http://ejournal.undip.ac.id/index.php/jkli) is a peer-reviewed journal published by Master Program of Environmental Health, Diponegoro University in cooperation with The Indonesian Association of Environmental Health and The Indonesian Public Health Association.
 Manuscripts submitted to this online journal will be a single-blind peer-reviewed at least by 2 (two) reviewers.
 The final decision of articles acceptance will be made by Editors according to Reviewers comments.
 The accepted articles will be available online following the journal peer-reviewing process.
-The language used in this journal is Indonesia.
+The language used in this journal is Indonesia or English.

 Jurnal Kesehatan lingkungan Indonesia (JKLI, p-ISSN: 1412-4939, e-ISSN:2502-7085 is published twice a year (April, October).
 It is electronically published via journal website (http://ejournal.undip.ac.id/index.php/jkli).